Lidor7/MDHQ-HW/README.txt

 I could have also defined a Coordinate class or used a hash with :x and :y symbols (e.g. { x: 1, y: 4 }) instead of using an array of [x, y] or separate values in methods like fill().
 It might increase readability especially we anticipate that kind of data structure being used in future methods.
 However I felt with its limited use, the extraneous syntax would have created more clutter than helped.

 Additionally, I could have defined a static method to construct a SudokuBoard from a csv string.
 I chose not to because I was able to validate and process the csv at the same time.
 This couples the two functions together, but it's not too complex and probably more efficient.
 I think that creating a validator class could be handy, though, especially if we wanted the validation functionality to be more robust and used in other programs and purposes.
+Separating out these functionalities into classes would also allow me to write tests more easily.

 Finally, as I mentioned earlier, the ad-hoc tests I made are very rough.
 The output is not very helpful and can't really be used for continuous integration.
 I would look into using an established testing framework and also increase the test coverage.